panther-labs/panther/docs/gitbook/cost.md

 ## Front-end web server

 In order to serve the web application, an ECS Fargate service (named `panther-web`) has a single task running, which acts as a front-end server.
-By default this task gets allocated 0.5 vCPU and 1024MB of memory.
+By default, this task gets allocated 0.5 vCPU and 1024MB of memory.
 This leads to a monthly cost of **$14.57 (vCPU) + $3.2 (RAM) = \$17.77** according to the [official ECS pricing page](https://aws.amazon.com/fargate/pricing/).

 This means that even if you don't actually use Panther at all, you will still be asked to pay